 Everyone has been doing an incredible job working from home whenever possible and supporting our students, clinical work, essential research and volunteer activity.

 To keep everyone safe and maintain social distancing we will only be able to accommodate those who absolutely must be on campus.
 Everyone who can work from home must remain working from home.
-At this stage we believe that this will be necessary at least until the end of the calendar year.
+At this stage we believe that this will be necessary into 2021.
 This will be revisited as government and other guidance changes.

 We want to make sure that if you are working from home, you have the resources and support you need.